Our Vision is a Los Angeles where every person has experienced the life changing power of the gospel.

 WILL THERE BE COMMUNION?

 Yes.
-We have single-serve, pre-packaged communion available.
+We offer single-serve, pre-packaged communion every Sunday morning at 10A.

 WHAT SAFETY PRECAUTIONS WILL BE IN PLACE?